autonity/bakerloo-gv-data/README.md

 ⚠️ Please ensure any data you submit here will still be correct for genesis of Bakerloo.
 Specifically, ensure that any IP address/port number you submit here will still be available to you at genesis.
 Modifying your supplied information later may introduce delays.

-Please continue to monitor Discord for instructions on next steps.
+Please continue to monitor Discord/Telegram for instructions on next steps.
 Thank you for helping launch Bakerloo!